mohsenkamini/DG-CDN-task/README.md

 ~~~

 - If encountered a connection error while pulling images or installing packages, Please consider checking your conncetion or trying a different `VPN` and just run the `setup.sh` script again.

+### Not included cases

+The only part of the `Digikala CDN Team2020 –Ver 001Digikala Infrastructure -CDNTask Assignment` document i didn't work on, is STEP 5: tuning tcp stack.
+which is because of being out of time :)